 Help bring comfort, dignity, and support to those affected by a life limiting illness.
 This is a great way to make a difference in the community.

-We have patients and families throughout the Coachella Valley and Moreno Valley areas.
+We have patients and families throughout the Coachella Valley.
 What may seem like a small part of your day can positively impact another person's life.

 No matter how our volunteers help, it is impossible to overstate how much this support means both to the patient and family, and to the Hospice team working with them.